wuzengqun/RK3588-Based-Multi-Channel-Physical-Test-Counting-System/README.md

 Usage Instructions
 ---
-Step 1:Flashing the OS Image
+Step 1: Flashing the OS Image
 Prerequisites: TF card (8GB or larger), TF card reader, official Ubuntu image.
-　● Download the official OS image from the manufacturer's website：http://www.orangepi.cn/html/hardWare/computerAndMicrocontrollers/service-and-support/Orange-pi-5.html
+  - Download the official OS image from the manufacturer's website：http://www.orangepi.cn/html/hardWare/computerAndMicrocontrollers/service-and-support/Orange-pi-5.html
-　● After the download is complete, use the image flashing tool included in the official package to flash the image onto the TF card.
+  - After the download is complete, use the image flashing tool included in the official package to flash the image onto the TF card.

 Step 2:Transferring This Repository Code to the Development Board